after your procedure

 Whether you have come for simple teeth whitening or a more complex root canal, it is normal to have sensitivity, speech difficulty, pain and some bleeding after your treatment.
-Most likely, you will be informed of the temporary after effects of your procedure during your visit at Robertson Family Dentistry.
+Most likely, you will be informed of the temporary after effects of your procedure during your visit.
 In any case, we want to provide some remedies below.
-If you feel that your symptoms are more severe than just the typical after effects, never hesitate to revisit our office for an examination and stronger professional remedy.
+If you feel that your symptoms are more severe than the typical after effects, never hesitate to revisit our office for an examination and stronger professional remedy.

-As we mentioned in the crown and bridge section, it will likely take a little while before you are used to your new bite.
+As stated in the crown and bridge section, it will likely take a little while before you are used to your new bite.
 We recommend eating soft foods until you are comfortable.
-Regardless, it is important that your other teeth are taken care of by brushing at least twice per day, flossing at least once per day, and using antiseptic mouth wash.
+It is important that your other teeth are taken care of by brushing at least twice per day, flossing at least once per day, and using antiseptic mouth wash.

-After receiving dental implants, you will likely experience discomfort including some swelling in your face and gums as well as some bleeding and bruising.
-We typically prescribe prescription pain medication with strong recommendations on how to alleviate the pain.
+After receiving dental implants, you will likely experience discomfort including swelling in your face and gums and some bleeding and bruising.
+We typically prescribe prescription pain medication to alleviate the pain.
 The healing time can vary from person to person, but a dental implant typically takes up to six months.

 Veneers will last up to ten years before they need replacing.
 They really don’t require any special care other than the care you currently provide with good oral hygiene.
 We do caution our patients to avoid food and beverages that can cause stains such as red wine, coffee and tea as often as possible.
 While the veneers are heavily resistant to stains, partaking of these types of foods and beverages often can take its toll.